privacymachine/src/packaging/firefox/README.md

-# PrivacyMachiene adapted firefox profile
+# PrivacyMachine adapted firefox profile

 ## This File describes what's in this directory.